cebxan/docker-amdgpu-opencl/README.md

-# Docker base image with AMDGPU OpenCL drivers
+# Docker AMDGPU OpenCL image

 This Docker image is based on Ubuntu 20.04 and was compiled with support for legacy GPUs (Polaris and older) and ROCr (Vega and newer)